-42. In general, increasing the energy/protein ratio in the diet by using 'older' grass (higher sward surface height, SSH) and/or supplementing grass by high energy feeds (e.g., silage maize) is category 1 strategy.
-However, for grassland-based ruminant production systems, the feasibility of these strategies may be limited, as older grass may reduce feeding quality, especially when conditions for growing high energy feeds are poor, and therefore have to be purchased.
+41. In general, increasing the energy/protein ratio in the diet by using 'older' grass (higher sward surface height, SSH) or swathed forage cereal and/or supplementing grass by high energy feeds (e.g., silage maize) is a category 1 strategy.
+However, for grassland-based ruminant production systems, the feasibility of these strategies may be limited, as older grass may reduce feeding quality, especially when conditions for growing high energy feeds are poor (e.g. warm climates), and therefore have to be purchased.
 Hence, full use of the grass production would no longer be guaranteed (under conditions of limited production, e.g. milk quotas or restrictions to the animal density).
 Hence, improving the energy/protein equilibrium on grassland-based farms with no possibilities of growing high energy feeds is therefore considered a category 2 strategy.